superyaniv/pictionary/README.md

 # pictionary

-Node JS pictionary game for you and friends.
+Node JS + HTML5 Canvas + Socket.io for a simple pictionary game with friends.